-A symposium entitled Creating a Common Language for Chemistry: IUPAC’s Role – Past, Present, and Future, will be held during the 2019 spring National Meeting of the American Chemical Society (ACS) that is scheduled to take place in Orlando, FL (USA) during the week of March 31, 2019.
+A symposium entitled Creating a Common Language for Chemistry: IUPAC’s Role – Past, Present, and Future, will be held during the 2019 spring National Meeting of the American Chemical Society (ACS) that is scheduled to take place in Orlando, FL (USA) on April 1, 2019.
 Jointly organized by the IUPAC Committee on Publications and Cheminformatics Data Standards (CPCDS) and the ACS Division of Chemical Information (CINF), the symposium will provide a glimpse of IUPAC’s illustrious past and its many contributions – from the creation of a common language for chemistry to the development of standards and standardized methods for measurement, atomic weights, and the naming of new elements in the Periodic Table.

 Among others, the topics that will be addressed include the history and work of the IUPAC Commission on Isotopic Abundances and Atomic Weights, the development and current status of the InChI code for the digital distribution of molecular structures, the development of a new digital version of IUPAC’s Gold Book, IUPAC’s efforts to enhance the role of chemistry around the globe and to help ground public policy in sound science, IUPAC’s activities that encourage and recognize the role of women in chemistry, and the role that the IUPAC archives play in showcasing and preserving the history of science.